The best UK staycations 2023: Discover cosmopolitan cities, coastal walks, and innovative dining

 A photo posted by on

 Home to some of the world’s most beautiful hotels the UK's capital wows with its myriad of dining options, cultural spaces, shows, walks, and even two of the world's most beautiful gardens.
 First-timers to the city should take a walk all the way from Greenwich and the Cutty Sark, through the foot tunnel that runs under the Thames, and along the river past Millwall, Canary Wharf, and Wapping, making time to stop for a drink or two at Sir Ian Ian McKellen’s pub The Grapes, and the oldest riverside pub in London, The Prospect of Whitby, where floor flagstones date back to 1520.
-Continue along the Thames Path and eventually you’ll reach landmark Tower Bridge, from where you can cross the bridge and continue along the South Bank stopping at the Tate Modern and Haywood Gallery.
-AIRE Ancient Baths (opens in new tab) provide the perfect tonic to rainy days in the city, book now to experience a series of heated and ice cold pools that’ll leave you blissfully relaxed by the time you leave.
+Continue along the Thames Path and eventually, you’ll reach landmark Tower Bridge, from where you can cross the bridge and continue along the South Bank stopping at the Tate Modern and Haywood Gallery.
+AIRE Ancient Baths provide the perfect tonic for rainy days in the city, book now to experience a series of heated and ice-cold pools that’ll leave you blissfully relaxed by the time you leave.

-7. Edinburgh, Scotland
+8. Edinburgh, Scotland

 Providing an international showcase for Scotland’s culture as well as performances from the world’s leading artists, the Edinburgh International Festival (opens in new tab) celebrates its 76th anniversary this year, making Edinburgh one of the best places to visit in August.
 Outside of August, there’s still plenty to see and do in the city though: Arthur’s Seat, an extinct volcano 10 minutes from the center provides a panoramic view of the surrounding area, while a stroll along the cobbles of the Royal Mile to the famous Edinburgh Castle is a must (grab an audio guide to find out more about the building and its gory history).
 Edinburgh is also home to Quentin Tarantino’s all-time favorite cinema - Cameo - where Trainspotting premiered in 1996.
 Art-house and mainstream movies are still shown and provide the perfect tonic to a cold evening.

 Where to stay in Edinburgh: Locke Living is a boutique Aparthotel group known for its pleasing pastel color palette and well-designed rooms.
 The Edinburgh version, known as Eden Locke has 72 apartments and glorious light and airy plant-filled lounge to enjoy breakfast.
 Each room comes with cookbooks, cocktail kits and natural bath and body products.
-Nightly rates start from $261 (£208) and can be booked here directly through the website (opens in new tab).
+Nightly rates start from $261 (£208) and can be booked here directly through the website.

 Where to eat and drink in Edinburgh: With food that rivals restaurants in Lima street food pop-up The Peruvian (opens in new tab) serves authentic Peruvian food like Lomo Saltado and tequeños in different locations across the city.
 With two street food awards already under their belt, you won’t want to miss out, check their Instagram page for their latest movements.